March 23 Movement: Goma

+Following a peace deal negotiated in Uganda, the M23 said it would withdraw from Goma by 1 December.
+On 30 November, M23 troops began to withdraw from Sake and Masisi.
+That same day, a contingent of 200 police officers arrived in Goma in anticipation of M23's withdrawal.
+However, M23 operatives allegedly maintained a presence in the city, disguised in civilian police uniforms.
+The occupation of Goma triggered a massive displacement crisis; by 30 November, over 130,000 people had fled their homes and sought refuge in camps surrounding the city.
+Notable concentrations of displaced persons included 61,200 in Mugunga 1, 31,170 at Lac Vert, and 30,000 in Mugunga III.
+Living conditions in these camps were dire, with most displaced persons deprived of adequate humanitarian assistance to meet their basic needs.
+The Mugunga 3 camp, located 7 km from Goma, was also looted by M23, with rebels stealing food, clothing, and personal items from vulnerable individuals.
+Adolescents were reportedly forced to carry stolen goods, and six cases of rape were documented during the assault on the camp.
+Despite the presence of MONUSCO peacekeepers, M23 operated with impunity, openly transporting looted goods to Rwanda.
+On 3 December 2012, FARDC and Congolese government officials re-enter Goma, two days after M23 left the city.

 On 24 February 2013, leaders of eleven African nations signed an agreement designed to bring peace to the eastern region of the Democratic Republic of Congo, among them Rwanda and Uganda.
 Both had been accused of aiding the M23 rebellion, a charge they denied.
 M23 was not represented either in the negotiations, or at the signing.

 On 18 March 2013, Bosco Ntaganda handed himself in to the U.S. embassy in Kigali, Rwanda, where he requested transfer to the International Criminal Court in The Hague, Netherlands.
-Though the reasons for his surrender are unknown it was speculated that he was either pressured to do so by Rwanda or feared infighting within the M23 movement and its military leader Sulani Makenga, which had recently forced Ntaganda's forces to flee the DRC into Rwanda.
+Though the reasons for his surrender are unknown it was speculated that he was either pressured to do so by Rwanda or feared infighting within the M23 movement and its military leader Sultani Makenga, which had recently forced Ntaganda's forces to flee the DRC into Rwanda.
 Though Rwanda was not a signatory to the Rome Statute, the media speculated it would be forced to turn him over to the ICC.
 The U.S. also had listed him on its Rewards for Justice Program.
 On 22 March, he was detained by the ICC and appeared for the first time in front of the ICC on 26 March, to which he denied charges of rape, murder, and other offenses.